Avalon (novel)

 Avalon is a 1965 novel by the American author Anya Seton.

-It is a fictional story about Saint Rumon and Merewyn, set against a broad historical background of Anglo-Saxon England and the Viking expansion to Iceland and Greenland.
+It is a fictional story about Romieux "Rumon" de Provence and Merewyn, set against a broad historical background of Anglo-Saxon England and the Viking expansion to Iceland and Greenland.
 It follows their journey and acceptance into the English royal court, Merewyn's kidnapping by Vikings, Rumon's epic search for her and their ultimate reunion back in England.

 A 2007 edition features a foreword by Phillipa Gregory.

 Plot summary

 The story begins in the year 972, when Romieux de Provence, a young nobleman descended from Charlemagne and King Alfred, leaves his native Kingdom of Burgundy for England and the royal court of Edgar I. After being shipwrecked on the coast of Cornwall, Rumon encounters Merewyn, a teenage girl who claims to be a descendant of King Arthur.
 Merewyn leads him to her house, where Merewyn's dying mother, Breaca, reveals to Rumon that in fact, Merewyn is the product of her rape by a Viking warrior.
 This is later confirmed by the Prior of Padstow Monastery, who witnessed the Viking raid.
 Swearing Rumon to secrecy, Merewyn's mother charges Rumon to take the girl to her aunt Merwinna, Abbess of Romsey Abbey.

 After the death of Merewyn's mother, Merewyn and Rumon make the journey from Cornwall to England.
 The party travel to Lydford where King Edgar is holding court.
 Rumon meets Dunstan, Archbishop of Canterbury, who befriends Rumon, and introduces him and Merewyn to King Edgar and his Queen, Alfrida.
 Edgar welcomes Rumon into the English Court, while Queen Alfrida employs Merewyn as one of her ladies-in-waiting.
 The two subsequently witness the King and Queen's coronation at Bath in 973; however, Dunstan catches Rumon in a romantic tryst with Queen Alfrida, and so takes Rumon away from the Royal party to settle at Glastonbury Abbey.
 Despite Merewyn meeting with her aunt Merwinna at the coronation, Queen Alfrida refuses to let her go to Romsey Abbey, and instead employs Merewyn.

 A few years later, Rumon starts an illicit affair with Queen Alfrida, who is living in Corfe Castle after her husband's death.
 Merewyn learns of the affair, and leaves the employment of the Queen for Romsey Abbey.
 Rumon then witnesses Queen Alfrith's treachery and deception, which leads to the murder of the young King Edward in 978.
 Alfrida plans Edward's death in order to give the throne to her own son Æthelred, and promptly dumps Rumon after her plan succeeds.
 Disgusted, Rumon returns to Glastonbury Abbey, under the care of Dunstan who plans for Rumon to enter a religious life.
 Merewyn is also encouraged to enter a religious life by her aunt Merwinna, and her friend Elfled, who is staying with her at Romsey Abbey.
 Merewyn has unresolved feelings for Rumon however.